Sugar Refiners & Sugarbakers

 Name enquiries - BOCK, CHARD, COLLENSO, and REINERS, COOK, DANNING & JOHNSON (London).

-11 September ... a date we'll never forget! ...
-06 ...
+11 September 06 ...

 * I've added the entries from the 1861 Bristol census.
 If I've missed any, I'm sure you'll tell me.